Skip to content

 Memory Plugin

 The memory plugin uses a Postgres database with the pgvector extension to store and retrieve long-term memories across conversations.
-Junior recalls relevant memories before each user turn, exposes explicit memory tools (remember, list, search, remove), and passively extracts memories from completed public-channel and local sessions.
+Before each user turn, Junior combines semantic and full-text matches and includes only memories that directly help with the current request.
+The plugin also exposes explicit memory tools (remember, list, search, remove) and passively extracts memories from completed public-channel and local sessions.

-New apps created with junior init include createMemoryPlugin() in plugins.ts by default.
+New apps created with junior init include memoryPlugin() in plugins.ts by default.

 Provision a Postgres database with pgvector support before running migrations.
-The memory plugin migration creates the vector extension and stores 1536-dimensional embeddings.
+The memory plugin migrations create the vector and btree_gin extensions, store 1536-dimensional embeddings, maintain a scope-aware full-text search index, and create an HNSW cosine index on embeddings for hybrid recall.
 Most managed Postgres providers — Neon, Supabase, Railway, and AWS RDS/Aurora PostgreSQL with pgvector enabled — support this out of the box.

 Install the plugin package alongside @sentry/junior: